systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_DISSECT_VERITY_TIMEOUT_SEC=sec` — takes a timespan, which controls
   the timeout waiting for the image to be configured.
 Defaults to 100 msec.

+* `$SYSTEMD_DISSECT_FILE_SYSTEMS=` — takes a colon-separated list of file
+  systems that may be mounted for automatically dissected disk images.
+If not specified defaults to something like: `ext4:btrfs:xfs:vfat:erofs:squashfs`

 * `$SYSTEMD_LOOP_DIRECT_IO` – takes a boolean, which controls whether to enable LO_FLAGS_DIRECT_IO (i.e. direct IO + asynchronous IO) on loopback block devices when opening them.
 Defaults to on, set this to "0" to disable this